bowang1981/fastcode2_clipper2/README.md

    cd baseline/CPP;
    mkdir build_root
 3. Go to build_root folder: cd build_root
 4. Run cmake3 to generate the Makefiles in build_root folder.
-Make sure you are in build_root folder, for now, we need to disable clipper2 due to issue in googletest (I changed CMakefile to disable the TESTS build already): cmake3 ..
+Make sure you are in build_root folder, for now, we need to disable clipper2's default test due to issue in googletest (I changed CMakefile to disable the TESTS build already): cmake3 ..
 5. build the library using the make command, make sure you are in build_root folder: make -j 8